sanying123/documentation/using-the-api/reference.md

        },
 ```

-where:
+where

-* `applicationId`: Unique identification for each application within your organization.
+* `applicationId`.
+Unique identification for each application within your organization.
-* `vulnerability`:
+* `vulnerability`
-	* `firstDetected`: UNIX timestamp of the date and time when ShiftLeft first detected this vulnerability.
+	* `firstDetected`.
+UNIX timestamp of the date and time when ShiftLeft first detected this vulnerability.
-	* `vulnerabilityId`: Unique ID of this particular vulnerability accross all organizations.
+	* `vulnerabilityId`.
+Unique ID of this particular vulnerability accross all organizations.
-	* `category`: Vulnerability OWASP category.
+	* `category`.
+Vulnerability OWASP category.
-	* `title`: Vulnerability title.
+	* `title`.
+Vulnerability title.
-	* `description`: Vulnerability description.
+	* `description`.
+Vulnerability description.
-	* `score`: Vulnerability float score, from 1-9, representing the OWASP severity.
+	* `score`.
+Vulnerability float score, from 1-9, representing the OWASP severity.
-	* `severity`: Either `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` indicating the score level assigned by ShiftLeft.
+	* `severity`.
+Either `LOW_IMPACT`, `MEDIUM_IMPACT`, `HIGH_IMPACT` representing the score level assigned by ShiftLeft.
-	*  `securityEvents`: Count of security relevant events for the vulnerable endpoint.
+	*  `securityEvents`.
+Count of security relevant events for the vulnerable endpoint.
-	*  `blockedEvents`: Count of security relevant events that were blocked.
+	*  `blockedEvents`.
+Count of security relevant events that were blocked.
-	*  `calls`: Total calls on the vulnerable endpoint.
-Represents regular traffic as well as any detected attacks.
+	*  `calls`.
+Total calls on the vulnerable endpoint.
+Represents regular traffic and any detected attacks.
-	*  `locationURL`: Published location of the affected endpoint.
+	*  `locationURL`.
+Published location of the affected endpoint.
-	*  `locationMethod`: Starting method of the vulnerable code path.
+	*  `locationMethod`.
+Starting method of the vulnerable code path.
-	*  `status`: UI configurable status of the vulnerability (ie. assignees, fixed or ignore state, etc.)
+	*  `status`.
+UI configurable status of the vulnerability (ie. assignees, fixed or ignore state, etc.)
-	*  `assignedTo`: Email address of individual assigned to fix or triage this vulnerability.
+	*  `assignedTo`.
+Email address of individual assigned to fix or triage this vulnerability.

 ## Pagination

 The ShiftLeft Vulnerability API endpoints are always paginated.
-Results shown in sequential pages containing a maximum of 50 results.
+Results are shown in sequential pages containing a maximum of 50 results.
 The results are displayed in three categories according to severity.
 Pagination information is provided with each response

 ```json
 {